 The Green Howards and the cordon at Dunkirk

-Gotto (on left) served as a Midshipman in HMS Venomous when first commissioned.
-He and Brigadier R.H.R.
+Gotto (on left) had served as a Midshipman in HMS Venomous when she was first commissioned in 1919 and featured prominently in A Hard Fought Ship: the story of HMS Venomous (2017).
+Gotto and Brigadier R.H.R.
 Parminter,

 the Deputy Quarter Master General of the BEF, were at the land end of